Ramseyyj/pycarbon/README.md

 ## how to use

-if you have a CarbonData dataset, you can use pycarbon to read data
+if you have a CarbonData dataset, you can use pycarbon to read data.
+For the generation of CarbonData dataset, you can see the examples:
+`generate_external_dataset_carbon.py <https://github.com/HuaweiBigData/pycarbon/blob/master/examples/hello_world/external_dataset/generate_external_dataset_carbon.py>` and
+`generate_pycarbon_dataset.py <https://github.com/HuaweiBigData/pycarbon/blob/master/examples/hello_world/pycarbon_dataset/generate_pycarbon_dataset.py>`

 #### PySpark and SQL
     # Create a dataframe object from carbon files